Burning questions

 Edited by: Andrei Gorichenskii

 An average American watches TV for four hours a day.
-Ever wondered how much money you spend on electricity for it?
-In this article, we’ll look at how many watts a TV uses and evaluate its running costs.
+Ever wondered how much money you spend to power your TV?
+In this article, we’ll look at how much electricity a TV uses and evaluate its running costs.

 TV power consumption depends on size and type

-1. LED/LCD TVs.
 These are the most common types of TVs.
 Small to medium-sized LED/LCD TVs (around 32 inches) typically use about 30 to 55 watts.
-Larger models (50 inches and above) can range from 100 to 300 watts or more.
+Larger models (50-inch TV and above) can range from 100 to 300 watts or more.
+These TVs utilize liquid crystals sandwiched between two polarizing filters.
+Backlights, often consisting of LEDs, illuminate the crystals, which then twist and untwist to control the amount of light passing through, forming the image.
+Smaller models are energy-efficient, but larger versions consume significantly more power.

-2. Plasma TVs.
 Plasma TVs become less common in particular because they tend to use more power than LED/LCD TVs.
 Small plasma TVs may use around 100 to 150 watts, while larger models can go up to 500 watts or more.
+These TVs use tiny gas cells filled with a mixture of noble gases.
+When excited by an electric current, these gases emit light, creating the display.
+While offering vibrant colors and deep blacks, they have largely faded from the scene due to their higher energy consumption.

-3. OLED TVs.
 OLED TVs are known for their high-quality display.
 Their power consumption is generally in the range of 100 to 200 watts for smaller to medium-sized screens, but it can go higher for larger models.
+OLED TVs utilize organic compounds that emit light when electrically stimulated.
+This self-illuminating nature allows for perfect blacks, infinite contrast, and stunning picture quality.
+But their power consumption, while generally lower than plasma, can still be considerable, especially for larger screen sizes.

 Smart TVs have additional features that may consume more power, such as internet connection and built-in apps.
 However, the added power usage for these features is usually minimal compared to the screen size and type.